The Cheapest Auto Insurance Companies in New Hampshire in 2026

 Disclaimer: Table data sourced from real-time quotes from Compare.com's 50-plus partner insurance providers.
 Actual quotes may vary based on the policy buyer's unique driver profile.

-Cheapest after a DUI
+Cheapest after a DWI

 Average Rates With a DUI